ProJobless/Charme/readme.md

 * We use a RSA/AES cryptosystem to encrypt messages and private data
 * The private key is stored on a server, encrypted with a 20 digit passphrase.
 * To validate public keys we will implement a Web-Of-Trust like key verification system, that checks if some/all friends of a user own the same public key of him in the background.
-You currently have to the public keys in the key manager in the client over the menu point Settings/Key Manager.
+You currently have to validate the public keys in the key manager in the client via Settings/Key Manager.

 ## How to Contribute?